 No matter the cause of your work injury, you may be entitled to benefits regardless of fault.
 Even if it was your mistake that caused your injuries, you may still be eligible for workers’ compensation benefits.
 And if a third party, someone other than a co-worker or your employer, was responsible, you may be able to file a personal injury lawsuit and pursue benefits not only for medical care and lost earnings but also for emotional distress.

-Discuss your right to compensation with a knowledgeable and caring attorney.
+Discuss your right to compensation with a knowledgeable and caring workers compensation lawyer.
 Call (305) 340-2630 or contact us online today!